Robpol86/terminaltables/CONTRIBUTING.md

 tox  # This runs all tests on your local machine.
 Make sure they pass.
 ```

-If you don't have Python 2.6, 2.7, and 3.4 installed, you can manually run tests on one specific version by running
+If you don't have Python 2.6, 2.7, or 3.4 installed you can manually run tests on one specific version by running
-`tox -e lint,py27` (for Python 2.7) instead.
+`tox -e lint,py35` (for Python 3.5) instead.

 ## Updating Docs